Rule 8004. Leave to Appeal from an Interlocutory Order or Decree Under 28 U.S.C. § 158(a)(3)

-(a)Notice of Appeal and Motion for Leave to Appeal.
-To appeal from an interlocutory order or decree of a bankruptcy court under 28 U.S.C. § 158(a)(3), a party must file with the bankruptcy clerk a notice of appeal as prescribed by Rule 8003(a).
+(a)Notice of Appeal and Accompanying Motion for Leave to Appeal.
+To appeal under 28 U.S.C. § 158(a)(3) from a bankruptcy court’s interlocutory order or decree, a party must file with the bankruptcy clerk a notice of appeal under Rule 8003(a).
 The notice must:

 (1) be filed within the time allowed by Rule 8002;

-(2) be accompanied by a motion for leave to appeal prepared in accordance with subdivision (b); and
+(2) be accompanied by a motion for leave to appeal prepared in accordance with (b); and

-(3) unless served electronically using the court’s transmission equipment, include proof of service in accordance with Rule 8011(d).
+(3) unless served electronically using the court’s electronic-filing system, include proof of service in accordance with Rule 8011(d).

-(A) the facts necessary to understand the question presented;
+(A) the facts needed to understand the question presented;

 (B) the question itself;